 At the height of winter, with a surge in unemployment and many jobs now taking place at home, the loss of power was a heated topic in January 2021.
 Energy and utility companies received substantial threats regarding issues with their energy services or about service shutdown for nonpayment of bills.
 While Energy companies would receive up to 5.8 legitimate threats each day, only a portion were threats of violence or harm; the remainder lay in impersonation, phishing, and political frustration.

-Retail was facing the highest proportion of legitimate threats, with an average of over 313 new ones per day on average.
+Retail was facing the highest proportion of legitimate threats, with an average of over 313 new threats per day.
 Loss of jobs and staffing changes resulted in leakage of employee information and threats of violence.
 Retail has some unique challenges though.
 Data breaches and the sale of retail credit cards and loyalty cards result in financial losses and reputational damage.
 Bad actors also used the Internet to monitor the movement of merchandise shipments, monitoring where products were shipped from and where the stock was expected, such as with newer gaming consoles.

 Within auto manufacturing, the false positive rate was the highest, with thousands of alerts only leading to 9.6 threats each day.
 Across the auto industry, executives are a visible entity and were the target for threats to their massive organizations and their supply chains.
 Again impersonations in phishing schemes or for stock manipulation were part of their modus operandi in January.